International Adoption in Tennessee

 If you need help determining the best country for your family to adopt from, contact an international adoption attorney or agency in Tennessee.

-2. Choose an adoption agency.
+Step 2: Choose an adoption agency.

 Once you know which country you’d like to adopt from, you can choose a Tennessee international adoption agency to help you with the process.
 Make sure your adoption professional is Hague-accredited and that it has a program in the country you wish to adopt from.